-- o a Disclosing Person has made a report of Improper Conduct to one of the Commonwealth agencies specified in Section 4; and - o at least 90 days have passed since making the report; and then the Disclosing Person may make a report of the Improper Conduct to a journalist or Federal or State Member of Parliament.
+- a Disclosing Person has made a report of Improper Conduct to one of the Commonwealth agencies specified in Section 4; and - at least 90 days have passed since making the report; and - the Disclosing Person does not have reasonable grounds to believe that action is being taken on the report and reasonably believes that further disclosure is in the public interest; and - has given prior written notice to the relevant Commonwealth agency of their intention to make further disclosure, - then the Disclosing Person may make a report of the Improper Conduct to a journalist or Federal or State Member of Parliament.
 In this case, this further report will have the legal protections referred to in Sections 5 and 6 of this policy, provided it is limited to the information necessary to inform the recipient of the Improper Conduct.